How I measure racehorse performance across 11 countries and one million races.

 I'm about to launch mrworldpool.com — a premium horse racing analytics platform I've built from scratch with plenty of help from AI along the way.
 This article explains the core of the product: the rating.
 What it measures, how it works, and the 20-year journey behind it.

-I recently wrote this piece to explain what the ratings actually are, how they work, and where they come from.
+I recently wrote this piece to explain what these ratings actually are, how they work, and the history behind them.
 It's part explainer, part personal history, and part love letter to a craft that has consumed a significant portion of my adult life.
-If you've ever wondered what I actually do when I say I "work with horse racing data" – this is it.

 Understanding the Rating